Building Trust and Credibility in Your First 90 Days (New Executive Series 4/4)

 To Unite Your Team, Build Psychological Safety (Team Series 1/10)

-If somebody was to ask me about the most valuable skill you can develop to thrive in the work world - being an excellent team player is at the top.
-A company is not about individuals, it is about a team, and knowing how to work with others effectively will add tremendous value to your life and the lives of others.
+If somebody were to ask me about the most valuable skill you can develop to thrive in the work world, being an excellent team player is at the top.
+A company is not about individuals; it is about a team, and knowing how to work with others effectively will add tremendous value to your life and the lives of others.

-On one end of the spectrum, there are dysfunctional teams where personal agendas prevail and sabotage occurs.
+On one end of the spectrum, there are dysfunctional teams where personal agendas prevail, and sabotage occurs.
 On the opposite edge, there are great teams where everybody is growing, rowing in the same direction, and eliciting each other’s best.
-The most important part of a great team is that it can satisfy a fundamental human need, which is to feel a sense of belonging through community.
+The most important part of a great team is that it can satisfy a fundamental human need: a sense of belonging through community.

-So, what are the magical ingredients that go into a high performing team?
-In 2012, Google embarked on a quest to find out the answer to that question – how to build the perfect team?
+So, what are the magical ingredients that go into a high-performing team?
+In 2012, Google embarked on a quest to answer that question – how to build the perfect team?
 They launched a major study codenamed Project Aristotle, inspired by the philosopher’s quote, "the whole is greater than the sum of its parts."
 They spent two years studying 180 teams and concluded that excellent teams at Google have the following five components: psychological safety, dependability, structure and clarity, meaningful work, and impact.

 #1 Quality Of A Great Team: Psychological Safety